osmanhajiyev/osmanhajiyev.github.io/resume.md

 •	Activities: Numerous hackathons (more than 15-20), CS research seminars, ML reading group, VP of AzSA<br />

 <h1>Work Experience</h1>
-<b>HAT Medicine Clinics – Web Developer and IT Support</b>	                                      May - August 2017<br />
+<b>HAT Medicine Clinics – Web Developer</b>	                                      May - August 2017<br />
 •	Worked on front-end quality assurance, redesigning old user features based on user needs, and implementing new features using different APIs for a better user experience.<br />
-•	Collaborated with the CEO and CFO of HAT Medicine Clinics and implemented their suggested structural improvements to their company website.<br />
+•	Collaborated with the CEO and CFO of HAT Medicine Clinics and implemented their suggested structural improvements to their company website. hatmedicine.com <br />

 <b>Computer Science/Programming Instructor</b>		          			                         June - August 2017<br />
 •	Taught the basics of computer science with fun examples to a group of 14 high school and middle school kids.<br />